 We also recommend reading up on the Dice Reference wiki page

-Text Chat: If you plan to RP without using voice or video chat, you'll be working entirely out of the chat panel.
+Text Chat: If you plan to roleplay without using voice or video chat, you will be working entirely out of the chat panel.
 The Text Chat wiki page lists all the available text commands.